boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 As a customer,
 So that I can see the total amount I need to pay,
 I’d like the receipt to display the total sum of the order.

+User Stories for extension 3:
+As a customer,
+So that I can understand the discounts applied,
+I’d like the receipt to show the savings for each bundle of discounted products.

+As a customer,
+So that I can see how much I saved,
+I’d like the receipt to display the total savings from discounts.